+by Jo Nesbo and Charlotte Barslund

 by Jo Nesbo

-NPR stories about Jo Nesbo

-The Norwegian author does his best to show NPR's Eric Westervelt that Oslo really does have a seedy side.
+July 23, 2012 The Norwegian author does his best to show NPR's Eric Westervelt that Oslo really does have a seedy side.
 In his fiction, at least, Nesbo's city is full of shady characters who draw the attention of the reckless, alcoholic detective Harry Hole.

-Norwegian crime writer Jo Nesbo is back, along with filmmaker Albert Brooks, whose first novel is about America in the year 2030.
+April 18, 2012 Norwegian crime writer Jo Nesbo is back, along with filmmaker Albert Brooks, whose first novel is about America in the year 2030.
 There's also Jo Ann Beard's debut novel about a 14-year-old in the 1970s; James Tate's selected poems; and technology writer Stephen Baker's look at the computer that competed against humans on Jeopardy!

-Craving some cold-blooded thrills this summer?
+June 1, 2011 Craving some cold-blooded thrills this summer?
 These detective novels offer twists and turns to help you beat the heat.

-A serial killer is on the loose in Norway, leaving his victims with mysterious, star-shaped, red marks on their bodies.
+April 10, 2010 A serial killer is on the loose in Norway, leaving his victims with mysterious, star-shaped, red marks on their bodies.
 It's up to hard-drinking, crime-fighting detective Harry Hole to track down the murderer in novelist Jo Nesbo's Scandinavian thriller.